-Rail Travel |
+1-Euro Rail Travel in Provence

-The Languedoc-Roussillon region of France has been pricing some of its railway lines at one euro (1 €) since July 2011.
-As of the end of June 2012 there are four lines priced at 1 €, with a 5th line to be added in December.
-Sometime in 2013, all local travel on the regional (TER) trains in Languedoc-Roussillon will cost 1 €.
+The Occitanie (ex Languedoc-Roussillon) region of France has been pricing some of its railway lines at one euro (1 €) since July 2011.
+As of 2012 there were five lines priced at 1 €.
+The one-euro price is for a single ticket, good for one day, not transferable and not refundable.

-The railway lines priced at 1 € as of July 2012 are:
+The 1 € lines.
+The railway lines priced at 1 € as of early 2018 are:

-Nîmes - Aigues-Mortes - Le Grau-du-Roi (Gard department); since 2 July 2011.
+Nîmes - Aigues-Mortes - Le Grau-du-Roi line (Gard department).

 From the Roman-arena town of Nîmes, south to the Mediterranean seaside.

-Perpignan - Villefranche / Vernet-les-Bains (Pyrénèes-Orientales department).
+Perpignan - Villefranche / Vernet-les-Bains line (Pyrénèes-Orientales department).

 From the Mediterranean town of Perpignan, west into the Pyrénées.

-Carcassonne - Limoux - Quillan (Aude department); since 24 Mar 2012.
+Carcassonne - Limoux - Quillan line (Aude department).

 From the magnificient Medieval walled town of Carcassonne, south through the historical Cathar countryside.

-Marvejols - Mende - La Bastide/ St Laurent (Lozère department); since 23 June 2012.
+Marvejols - Mende - La Bastide/ St Laurent line (Lozère department).